Global restrictions under local state discrimination: Global vs. local measurements

 We compare the computed bounds with the equivalent scenario but allowing Alice and Bob to perform a global measurement.
 That is, consider now that Charlie's preparations are sent to a single device which performs a global measurement described by the POVM $\{M_c\}$ yielding $c$ as measurement outcomes.
 In this generic prepare-and-measure scenario, we aim to maximise the success probability which can be written as

 The probability of having inconclusive results can similarly be expressed as

-Since we are considering equally distributed pure state preparations, i.e. $\rho_z=\ketbra{\psi_z}$ with $\braket{\psi_z}{\psi_{z'}}\geq\delta$, $\forall z\neq z'$, we can w.l.g.~bound the dimension of the whole system to be equivalent to the number of preparations.
+Since we are considering equally distributed pure state preparations, i.e. $\rho_z=\ketbra{\psi_z}$ with $\braket{\psi_z|\psi_{z'}}\geq\delta$, $\forall z\neq z'$, we can w.l.g.~bound the dimension of the whole system to be equivalent to the number of preparations.
 The optimisation in this case turns therefore into a simple state discrimination problem.
-Given a set of pure states $\rho_z$ equally spaced, we maximise $p_s^{\text{G}}$, for all possible valid POVMs $\{M_c\}$ such that the rate of inconclusive events is bounded by $p_{\o}^{\text{G}} \leq p_{\o}$.
+Given a set of pure states $\rho_z$ equally spaced, we maximise $p_s^{\text{G}}$, for all possible valid POVMs $\{M_c\}$ such that the rate of inconclusive events is bounded by $p_{\varnothing}^{\text{G}} \geq p_{\varnothing}$.

-In \figref{fig:ps_pe} we show the observable probabilities for local and joint measurement strategies, and state preparations with an overlap bounded by $\delta=0.8$.
+In \figref{fig:ps_pe} we show the observable success $p_s$ and error $p_e=1-p_s-p_{\varnothing}$ probabilities for local (LOC) and global (GLOB) measurement strategies, and state preparations with an overlap bounded by $\delta=0.8$.
 We additionally computed the same scenario with different values of $\delta$, and higher number of state preparations $N$.
-In all cases, our observations indicate that local measurement strategies can perform as well as joint strategies.
-Namely, the set of feasible behaviours is equivalent in both cases, at least for state discrimination tasks.
+In all cases, our observations indicate that local measurement strategies can perform as well as global strategies.
+Namely, the set of feasible success and error probabilities is equivalent in both cases.
+This indicates that any other strategy involving local operations with classical communication (LOCC) or separable (SEP) measurements will yield the exact same optimal distributions.
+It is well known that strict inclusions of behaviours generally hold \cite{bennett1999}, i.e.

+In the task of discriminating quantum states with bounded overlaps, the optimal correlations can be already satisfied with local operations.
+Therefore, there is no advantage in using global strategies for state discrimination with only a bound on the overlaps.